broadwayinc/skapi-documentation/database/referencing.md

   If set to `true`, a user will be able to post a record referencing this record multiple times.
   The default value is `true`.

+- `reference.can_remove_reference`: If set to `true`, the owner of the record can remove the referenced records.
+  When the owner removes the record, all the referenced records will be removed as well.
+  The default value is `false`.

 ## Creating a Poll with Restricted Referencing